ericmuckley/IMES/README.md

 ### Installing the software

 The software requires no formal installation, but installation of missing Python libraries will likely be required when running the software for the first time.
-To download the missing libraries, it is recommended to use the scientific Python distribution *Anaconda* (https://www.anaconda.com/).
-If *Anaconda* is not present on the local PC, download it from its website and download the *imes_python* folder in this repository to the local PC and unzip it.
+To download the missing libraries, it is recommended to use the scientific Python distribution _Anaconda_ (https://www.anaconda.com/).
+If _Anaconda_ is not present on the local PC, download it from its website and download the _imes_python_ folder in this repository to the local PC and unzip it.
 <br><br>
-To avoid installing individual libraries, the complete Python installation which includes all necessary packages can be downloaded from Anaconda Cloud (https://anaconda.org/ericmuckley/imes_env_july2019).
+To avoid installing individual libraries, the complete Python installation which includes all necessary packages is located in this folder as a _.yml_ file.
+Alternatively, the same _.yml_ file can be downloaded from Anaconda Cloud (https://anaconda.org/ericmuckley/imes_env_july2019)

+### Installing Anaconda dependencies from the _.yml_ file

+First, download the IMES folder from this page.
+Then unzip the folder and put it on your local PC.
+Open the Anaconda terminal window.
+Navigate to your IMES folder by typing ```cd C:\Users\a6q\Desktop\IMES``` in ther terminal window, but use the path to your own IMES folder.
+The terminal prompt should show you that you're now inside the IMES folder.
+Now you must install dependencies for running the software from the _.yml_ file.

+In the Anaconda terminal (which has been already been navigated to the IMES folder), type ```conda env create --name envname --file=imes_env_july2019.yml```
+This will create a new conda environment using the _imes_env_july2019.yml_ file, and name the new environment _envname_.

+Now you can enter/activate the envirnment by typing ```conda activate envname```.
+Your terminal prompt should change to show that you're inside the new environment.
+Now you can type ```spyder``` and _Spyder_ should open inside your new environment.
+With _Spyder_ open, you can open the _IMES.py_ file and run it.

 ### Running the software